ukthanki/MIT_Transit_Data_Application/README.md

 **You can view the full Project in the "module_8.py" and "Module 8_Umang_Thanki.ipynb" files in the Repository.**

 [Go to Repo](https://github.com/ukthanki/MIT_Books_Web_Application_Project)

-In this project, we will modify provided code to create a website that allows users to see a list of books as well as add more books.
-We will add users, define roles, and ensure that only users with an 'admin' role are allowed to add books.

 The purpose of this project is to collect sufficient data provided by the Massachusetts Bay Transportation Authority (MBTA) API for a period of approximately 12 hours in order to perform analysis on the transportation dataset in a Jupyter Notebook.